Van Wilder: The Rise of Taj: Plot

 Taj and Charlotte clash over his unconventional teaching methods until she points out that his new friends are in danger of flunking out of school because their grades are so low.
-He takes Charlotte's challenge to heart and starts turning them around — their grades as well as their self-esteem.
+He takes Charlotte's challenge to heart and starts turning them around—their grades as well as their self-esteem.

 Meanwhile, much to the fury of Pip Everett, not only are the Cock and Bulls catching up to the Fox and Hounds in the Hastings Cup, but Taj and Charlotte are spending a lot of time together.
 Pip sets out to get rid of Taj by attempting to humiliate him at the Royal Literary Ball and later sabotaging Ballzac at the Camford Dog Show, but both backfire and Pip ends up the one embarrassed.
 Much to Pip's dismay, Taj and Charlotte are clearly falling in love and the Cock and Bulls are moving into a close second behind the Fox and Hounds.

 Pip sets up Taj and the Cock and Bulls by planting stolen test exams in their house.
-The plan works temporarily, and they are about to get expelled until Taj steps up and takes the blame for the theft — on the condition that his team are allowed to stay in school.
+The plan works temporarily, and they are about to get expelled until Taj steps up and takes the blame for the theft—on the condition that his team are allowed to stay in school.
 The Provost agrees to the terms, and he has to leave Camford.
 Angst-ridden, Charlotte tells Taj she never wants to see him again.

-The Cock and Bulls are now left to compete in the final event of the Hastings Cup without their courageous leader.
-But when Charlotte finds evidence that proves Taj's innocence, she and Taj rush to the Hastings Cup, just in time for him to compete against Pip in the final event — fencing.
+The Cock and Bulls are now left to compete in the final event of the Hastings Cup without their leader.
+But when Charlotte finds evidence that proves Taj's innocence, she and Taj rush to the Hastings Cup, just in time for him to compete against Pip in the final event: fencing.

 An angry and vengeful Pip makes sure that the fencing match degenerates into an all-out sword fight, but in the end, Taj defeats him and the Cock and Bulls win the Hastings Cup.
-Pip gets expelled for planting the exams while Taj and Charlotte happily begin a new life together.
+Pip gets expelled for planting the exams while Taj and Charlotte begin a relationship.